 Rialto also works with organisations on the marketing and communications campaign that must to accompany any culture development programme.
 This should be seen to be led from the very top of the organisation so employees recognise its importance.

-Studies are starting to put a price on a bad company culture and the cost for UK plc reportedly runs into billions.
+Studies are starting to put a price on a sub-optimal company culture and the cost for UK plc evidentially runs into billions.
 Rialto believes a healthy corporate culture is a fundamental requirement for a modern-thinking business that wants to succeed in an increasingly competitive environment.
 And it is increasingly a source of long-term value.
 Get the culture right and so many other positives will fall into place: employees will be engaged and aligned with the corporate mission; it will be easier to implement strategies; and the external brand will be enhanced.

 It is culture that increasingly fuels growth, innovation and high-performance